Marketing in China

 In general, there are great reservations in the Asian world about aggressive sales strategies and marketing messages that present the benefits of a product in an exaggerated, informative and overly direct manner – such products are generally not trusted very much.
 Whereas in Germany, subtle humour, parody or ambiguity are used as stylistic devices in marketing, advertisers in China prefer to use highly symbolic, emotive and rather playful advertising messages that are less factual and serious.
 Often characterised by a strong cult of personality.
 Well-known pop stars, actors or outstanding Chinese athletes used as testimonials in marketing are synonymous with high acceptance of the products they promote.

 However, Asia also has a high level of acceptance in terms of German innovations and German engineering (Made in Germany).
 Germany is still associated with reliability and the high quality of its products, especially in China.
 For German companies, this represents a big plus when planning local marketing activities.
 A marketing strategy that builds on this positive image and is as emotionally charged as possible is promising.
 Supporting communication measures that show production sites and employees manufacturing the products in a kind of “behind-the-scenes” format can also help.

-The Ruess Group successfully implemented precisely such a media campaign for its client Schubert with its first participation at the ProPak industry trade fair in China in 2018.
 Unlike in the European context, the campaign motif for marketing in China was deliberately “humanised” and not focused on the packaging machines themselves.
 A German Schubert engineer and his Chinese colleague – engrossed in conversation – form the compelling focus of the motif here.
 With this media campaign, the Ruess Group accompanied its customer’s market entry in China.
 The overall attention and awareness achieved were reflected in the large number of visitors to the stand.